SidebarJS/sidebarjs/README.md

     // Backdrop opacity on sidebar open
     backdropOpacity?: 0.3,

-    // Show sidebar on screen > 1024px
+    // If true, it show sidebar on screen > 1024px
-    responsive?: false,
+    // If string, it set a custom breakpoint -> responsive: '800px' (available units: px | rem | em) responsive?: false,

     // Page content if sidebar has option responsive